EternityForest/pavillion/security.md

 The hashing method shall be defined on a per-cipher suite basis.
 As challenge-response is a fairly basic and common primative, future ciphers will probably use the same packet structure.

+Upon recieving this message, the server should send some kind of encrypted application-layer message, so the client knows the connection is good.

 #### Server's counter